registor/pascaltriangle/README.md

 Pascal triangles(Yanghui triangles) generator package based on TikZ developed with LaTeX3.
 =======

-`pascaltriangle` a Pascal triangle(Yanghui triangle) generation package based on TikZ developed with LaTeX3, which provides a unique drawing macro `\pascal` and can generate isosceles or right-angle triangles with different macro options or `\pascalset` macro.
+`pascaltriangle` is a Pascal triangle(Yanghui triangle) generation package based on TikZ developed with LaTeX3, which provides a unique drawing macro `\pascal` and can generate isosceles or right-angle triangles with different macro options or `\pascalset` macro.

 You can read the manual (in Chinese/English) for more details and examples.